Real-Time Training in the Digital OR / How Surgical Learning Models Are Evolving

 Recorded cases become reusable educational resources, allowing trainees to revisit techniques and evaluate surgical decision-making.

-How Learning Models Are Evolving in the Digital OR
+How Surgical Training Models Are Changing With Digital OR Technology

 A Shift from Passive to Interactive Learning : Real-time digital tools encourage questions, dialogue and step-by-step guidance without disrupting the surgical flow.